scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 - Are the code examples (if any) sound, clear, and well-written?

-- Is the paper factual correct?
+- Is the paper factually correct?

 - Is the language and grammar of sufficient quality?